Cheapest car insurance in Virginia for a bad driving record

 Cheapest car insurance in Virginia with multiple tickets

-The cheapest insurer for drivers with multiple tickets is Erie Insurance, with rates averaging $1,450 or $121.
+Erie Insurance is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,450 or $121.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.